openedx/open-edx-proposals/oeps/oep-0026/xapi-realtime-events.rst

 .. _widespread industry support and usage: https://xapi.com/adopters/
 .. _xAPI Architecture Overview: https://www.adlnet.gov/research/performance-tracking-analysis/experience-api/xapi-architecture-overview/

 ..
 Note:: Although xAPI specifies a standardized format, it is a low-level transaction schema and relies on higher-level "profiles" applied on top of it.
 So the profiles for specific Activities, Verbs, Contexts, etc used by Open edX need to be contractually maintained.
-This can be ensured by a community maintained Validator_ component.
+This can be ensured by a community maintained :ref:`oep-26-validator` component.

-.. _Validator: ..//oep-0026-arch-realtime-events.rst#validator
+.. _oep-26-lrs:

 Learning Record Store (LRS) - Future
 ====================================